-A department-wide Comprehensive Examination for all eligible first-year students administered by the Earth System Science faculty is given in June each year.
+A department-wide Comprehensive Examination for all eligible first-year students administered by the Earth System Science faculty is given approximately 10 days after the end of final week of the spring quarter in their first year in the graduate program.
 This examination determines the readiness of the student to continue the Ph.D. program in Earth System Science.
-The Comprehensive Examination is given in a written format and will emphasize breadth, general knowledge, and the ability to integrate the material covered in the core curriculum.
+The Comprehensive Examination is given in a written format and will emphasize breadth, general knowledge, and the ability to integrate the material covered in the core curriculum, excluding the practicum course.

-The written exam is offered approximately 10 days after the end of finals.
 The format for the written exam is typically six questions given in two three hour blocks, with a break for lunch.
 Students are given the opportunity to keep copies of their exams and are able to use calculators.
 Students who do not pass the written exam are given the option to retake the exam by oral examination, which provides an opportunity to clarify questions that arise from the student's performance on the written examination.
 The oral exam is usually offered several days after the written exam.